 It can be installed in user mode via Scipion main window (Configuration > Plugins) or using the command line:

 scipion installp -p local/path/to/scipion-em-sphire --devel

 The following steps presuppose that you have Anaconda or Miniconda installed on your computer.
-In ~/.config/scipion/scipion.conf (Option View > Show Hidden Files must be enabled) set CONDA_ACTIVATION_CMD variable in the Packages section.
+If you don’t have the optional SCIPION_HOME/config/scipion.conf create it like this

 If you wish to install the plugin with the default settings just go to plugin manager and install scipion-em-sphire.
 This will create the default environment named cryolo-x.x.x (where x.x.x is referred to the downloaded version of cryolo) for you.

 You are ready to use crYOLO and JANNI.
 If you wish to change the environment name you can introduce CRYOLO_ENV_ACTIVATION variable in the ~/.config/scipion.conf variables section: